I am Phil Evans. I live with Asperger’s syndrome, a high-functioning form of autism.

 You can find summaries of my work and a picture slideshow in the My Guest Speaking section of this website.

-I currently write for Autism West Midlands as a guest blogger and for The National Autistic Society as a freelance features writer.
-I am always looking for new opportunities that can test me and expand my knowledge.
+I have worked with Autism West Midlands as a guest blogger and The National Autistic Society as a feature writer.
+I enjoy expanding my knowledge.

-This is something I’ve started to do as a result of developing My Autistic Life, a blog I developed as a way of sharing personal experiences and feelings while also writing about the perception and portrayal of autism in the media, in 2010.
+This is something I have done as a result of developing My Autistic Life, a blog I developed as a way of sharing personal experiences and feelings while also writing about the perception and portrayal of autism in the media, in 2010.

 Blogging has given me a chance to write about how I feel on a variety of issues.
 It has helped me to find a voice.
 It has helped me to meet a lot of people through social media who live with autism and in doing so, it has given me the passion to devote my working life to those who I feel a unique connection with.